Entry and exit

 - take official warnings seriously and follow the instructions of local authorities.

 The Thai Government has warned tourists not to travel to this region.
-If you travel to or stay in these provinces, you could get caught up in violence directed at others or terrorist attacks.
+If you travel to or stay in these provinces, you could get caught up in violence directed at others.
 Attacks can happen at any time.

 Do not travel to or through Yala, Pattani, Narathiwat or Songkhla provinces.

-- If you are in these provinces, consider leaving.
+- If you're in these provinces, consider leaving.

 - If, despite our advice, you decide to stay in the southern provinces, ensure you have appropriate personal security measures in place.

-Terrorist attacks, including bombings, are possible anytime, anywhere in Thailand, including in Bangkok and Phuket.
-We continue to receive reports that terrorists may be planning attacks against a range of targets, including locations frequented by tourists and foreigners.
-Thai authorities have warned on a number of occasions of the possibility of bombings in Thailand to coincide with symbolic dates or holidays.
+Terrorist attacks, including bombings, are possible anytime, anywhere, including in Bangkok and Phuket.
+We continue to receive reports terrorists may be planning attacks against a range of targets, including locations frequented by tourists and foreigners.
+Thai authorities have warned on a number of occasions of the possibility of bombings on symbolic dates or holidays.

-On 11-12 August 2016, around two dozen incidents involving numerous improvised explosive devices (IEDs), arson and other suspicious events occurred in multiple locations in Thailand causing four deaths and over thirty injuries.
+In August 2016, around two dozen incidents involving numerous improvised explosive devices (IEDs), arson and other suspicious events occurred in multiple locations causing four deaths and over thirty injuries.
 Some of the IEDs were detonated in locations frequented by tourists, including in Hua Hin, Patong Beach and Loma Park in Phuket, Phang Nga, Trang and Surat Thani.
 Investigations are ongoing.

 There have been a number of other IED incidents in Bangkok and other areas frequented by foreign tourists in recent years.